DANS-KNAW/easy-convert-bag-to-deposit/docs/index.md

                                                   uuid of the bag as directory name, and have one bag-dir each -o, --output-dir  <arg>                  Optional.
 Directory that will receive completed deposits with atomic moves.
-         -s, --source  <arg>                      The source of the bags -u, --uuid  <arg>                        directory with a bag.
+         -p, --pre-staged                         Examine migration-info from dataverse to build pre-staged.csv and remove corresponding payload files from the bag -s, --source  <arg>                      The source of the bags -u, --uuid  <arg>                        directory with a bag.
 This directory MUST be a uuid.
          -h, --help                               Show help message